Mark Goldman ’95 was in the middle of the grueling 56-mile bike leg of the 2021 half-Ironman triathlon in Madison, Wis., when an idea came to him.

 On April 1, Goldman participated in the Ironman 70.3 in Oceanside, Calif., in memory of Marine Lance Cpl.
 Dylan Merola, who was 20 years old when he died and grew up in nearby Rancho Cucamonga.
 The bike course took Goldman past the barracks at Camp Pendleton, where Dylan was based and trained.
 Dylan’s mother, Cheryl, his sister, Olivia, and his grandparents were at the race to cheer on Goldman.
 On May 6 he completed another Ironman 70.3, this time in St. George, Utah, for Marine Staff Sgt.
 Taylor Hoover, who grew up in Salt Lake City.
 Goldman has three more half-Ironmans scheduled for 2023, each as close as possible to the hometown of the service member he’s honoring.

 Goldman carries a U.S. flag on each leg of an event.
 Before the race, he folds it with the family members of the fallen service member he’s honoring and tucks it into his wetsuit for the swim.
 During the run, he carries the flag on an aluminum pole.
 When he comes up the red carpet at the finish, the service member’s family is there in the finish chute as the announcer says a few words of remembrance about the honored service member.
-Goldman then presents the family with his race medal and the flag.
-“It’s particularly gratifying to be part of a moment that helps a Gold Star family heal,” he says.
+Goldman then presents his race medal and the flag to the family.
+“It’s gratifying to be part of a moment that reminds the service member’s loved ones that their sacrifice is honored and remembered,” he says.

 Goldman credits Rick Morris, now associate dean at the School of Communication, with helping him understand how to use effective imagery and storytelling to spread the word about his mission.
 Goldman also says his wife, Liz, and daughter, Meredith, as well as his employer, Schwan’s Food Company, have been supportive, giving him the time and flexibility he needs to train and compete in events around the country.